 As previously mentioned, Al-Huda developed the concept of integrated education with the concept of tauhid or known as the concept of integral school.
 The concept of tauhid is always close to the context of unity and does not recognize partiality or separability.
 Islam views that the consciousness of a Muslim always boils down to the awareness of tauhid.
-Environmental awareness for individual Muslims is only one reflection of tauhid should cultivate a sincere feeling in whatever they do and offer it only to Allah.
+Environmental awareness for individual Muslims is only one reflection of tauhid awareness.
+Tauhid means "unification" as a term to refer to Allah.
+Tauhid should cultivate a sincere feeling in whatever they do and offer it only to Allah.
 Likewise, efforts to conserve the environment are intended solely to obtain the pleasure of Allah and to carry out God's commands (Rusli & Ahmad, 2018).